KostasEreksonas/Load-balancer-exercise/README.md

 # Load-balancer-exercise
-An exercise in load balancing
+An exercise of load balancing

 Table of Contents
 =================